 Ilulissat is a sizeable town (in Greenlandic terms), so having a bike makes it much easier to get around and out to the various viewpoints.
 The long road out to the airport is made much more manageable with a couple of wheels aiding your journey!
 A bike will also get you out quicker to the famous icefjord and the hiking trails that meander alongside it.

 Off-road, although there are trails, the terrain in Ilulissat is a lot more rocky than in Sisimiut or Kangerlussuaq, so be sure to check with the bike rental office where it is appropriate to bike.

 In Qeqertarsuaq on Disko Island there are various dirt tracks and gravel roads which make it easy to get out into the surrounding nature on a bike.
 Those with technical and endurance skills can head out to Kuannit for some more challenging rides.

 Like Ilulissat, Aasiaat is not so accessible once you venture off the paved roads.
 However, there are 20km worth of paved roads, all of which have spectacular views of the water, so it’s worth having a whizz around to take in the views.

 Where to hire:

-You can hire bikes at the Seaman’s Home, even if you’re not actually staying there.
+You can hire bikes at the Seamen’s Home, even if you’re not actually staying there.

 Liz is a member of the Content and Relationship Management team at Visit Greenland.
 She has recently completed a Master’s degree in Global Tourism Development, and hopes to continue conducting academic research on cultural tourism in the Arctic.